 Short-Term Disability vs. Long-Term Disability

-The period when someone collects benefit payments is known as the benefit period.
+The period when someone collects benefit payments is the benefit period.
 Short-term policies will provide coverage for a disability that lasts anywhere from three to six months.
 For long-term benefits, your disability must last longer than a year.
-These provisions can vary from one policy to the next, so you must review your disability plan to determine whether you qualify for short-term or long-term coverage.
+These provisions can vary from one policy to the next.
+You must review your disability plan to determine whether you qualify for short-term or long-term coverage.

-Every policy contains an elimination period that indicates how long you have to wait before your benefits begin.
-Typically, the elimination period for short-term disability is around 14 days, while long-term disability requires at least 90 days.
+Every policy contains an elimination period indicating how long you must wait before your benefits begin.
+Typically, the elimination period for short-term disability is around 14 days.
+Long-term disability requires at least 90 days.

 What You Should Do After An Accident Causes a Disability

-If you get hurt or sick and end up with a disability, there are steps you should take to protect your rights to benefits from your individual disability plan.
-Sometimes, insurance companies take months to review a claim and determine whether you deserve coverage for your lost wages.
-If you begin the application process immediately after the incident, you could save some time.
+If you get hurt or sick and develop a disability, you should take specific steps to protect your rights to benefits.
+Sometimes, insurance companies take months to process benefits claims.
+You could save some time if you begin the following application process immediately after the incident:

 Step 1: Contact your insurance company to notify them of your disability.
-Do it in writing and make a copy for yourself, so there’s a record of it.
-They will provide a claim packet that includes instructions for filing a claim and forms you’ll need to complete.
+Do it in writing and make a copy for yourself so there’s a record of it.
+They will provide a claim packet with instructions for filing a claim and forms you must complete.
 Be sure that the information you provide is accurate and complete.
 You could end up with a denied claim if you write down conflicting details or submit an incomplete form.

 Step 2: Go to the doctor.
 They will evaluate your condition and provide a diagnosis.
-They should write a physician statement that includes your disability, how it occurred, the date it began, how it affects your job abilities, and a treatment plan.
+They should write a physician statement that describes your disability.
+This includes how it occurred, the date it began, and how it affects your job abilities and treatment plan.
 Follow up with other medical providers and continue medical treatment until they release you from their care.